 We carefully analyzed each of the brands listed above to confirm that these brands are created and sold by Amazon.

 The research delved into certain specific factors that linked these brands to Amazon.
 To do so, we discovered that many of these brands collect information about the seller in the “description” section, or even in the title of the product, showing itself as “an Amazon brand”.

-We then analyzed each of these brands in-depth to find conclusive proof of the brand being an Amazon private label brand or suspected Amazon private label brand.
+We then analyzed each of these brands in-depth to find conclusive proof of the brand being an Amazon private label brand or a suspected Amazon private label brand.
 We were able to definitively identify 88 Amazon Private Label brands.
 However, it hasn’t been possible to prove that 11 of the brands exposed in this study are Amazon private label brands.

 Amazon's Brands are in Most Product Categories

 This graphic presents the worldwide market share held by Amazon-owned private label brands in 2019.
 As we can see, AmazonBasics accounted for 57.8% of total sales by all Amazon private label brands.